How Klarna’s new card could impact the financially vulnerable

 It is a business model that has paved the way for Klarna to partner with just about anyone, from fast fashion retailers to car repair services.
 Landing on Asos, it was marketed as allowing customers to “try before you buy”.
 The concept is simple; you place an order for all the things you want, and only pay for the things you keep.
 “Have a huge trying on sesh at home and send whatever you don’t want back, within 30 days of purchase.
 You’ll be charged (no interest or fees) for everything you keep, and payment has to be received within the 30 days,” a notice on the Asos website reads.

-Klarna’s success could also be attributed to its marketing strategy, which experts say is specifically geared towards millennials and Gen Z. “Klarna’s pink branding and playful marketing campaigns have more affinity with the e-commerce websites they serve, rather than traditional financial service institutions,” says PR and marketing consultant Ann Fion Martin.
+Klarna’s success could also be attributed to its marketing strategy, which experts say is specifically geared towards millennials and Gen Z. “Klarna’s pink branding and playful marketing campaigns have more affinity with the e-commerce websites they serve, rather than traditional financial service institutions,” says PR and marketing consultant Ann Fiona Martin.
 She describes Klarna “almost as an extension” of the fast fashion brands it works with, using “colourful brand image to attract a generation of spenders who want the latest outfit, beauty product or home accessory immediately”.

-It’s this branding which sets it apart from more traditional banks or finance providers, adds Dawn Baxter, founder of digital marketing agency Beyond the Dawn Studios.
+It’s this branding which sets it apart from more traditional banks or finance providers, adds Dawn Baxter, founder of digital marketing agency Beyond the Dawn Digital.
 While banks often portray stability and dependability in a bid to appeal to family demographics and homeowners to be, “Klarna is bright, colourful and vibrant”.

 “The messaging is the opposite of worrying about the stable savings or investments of the future,” Baxter explains.
 “They speak a more open, clear language and do not feel the need to get heavy with terms and conditions from the outset.
 Pay in three months and there is no interest is really clear and feeds into the accessibility of their product.
 The young people they are speaking to are savvy and wary of credit cards, and this gives them an option that feels more casual and easier to manage.”

-Last week, Klarna announced the launch of a Klarna Card, which will allow customers to delay payment for things they buy in high-street shops for up to a month, whereas they could previously only use its services for online purchases.
+Last week, Klarna announced the launch of a Klarna card, which will allow customers to delay payment for things they buy in high-street shops for up to a month, whereas they could previously only use its services for online purchases.
 In a statement, Alex Marsh, head of Klarna UK, said the card will bring “the benefits” of its payment model to the offline world and give people “control” over their purchases.
 “Consumers are rejecting credit products which charge double-digit interest rates while allowing repayments to be put off indefinitely.
 For online purchases where credit makes sense, BNPL has become the sustainable alternative with no interest and clear payment schedules,” Marsh said.

-Financial experts have warned that the Klarna Card could increase the potential for financially vulnerable users to fall into debt.
-“As with any online payments, failing to repay within the timeframe still exposes consumers to the risk of having their card frozen and potentially having to pay for penalties if the issue is not resolved,” Simon Kent, global head of financial services at management consulting firm Kearney, says, adding that he hopes to see Klarna exercise “responsible lending behaviour”.
+Financial experts have warned that the Klarna card could increase the potential for financially vulnerable users to fall into debt.
+“As with any online payments, failing to repay within the timeframe still exposes consumers to the risk of having their card frozen,” Simon Kent, global head of financial services at management consulting firm Kearney, says, adding that he hopes to see Klarna exercise “responsible lending behaviour”.

 “Affordability assessments will need to be run before issuing the card to ensure users’ safety and protection.
 Klarna is clearly working to protect its customers as it can, and until the regulation around BNPL is more clearly defined, we might not have a proper benchmark to fully measure their efforts,” he says.

-Michelle Highman, the chief executive of The Money Charity, says that while in theory, BNPL models like Klarna’s give consumers “greater freedom and choice in their purchasing power”, there is a risk that people could be taking on “unsustainable financial commitments”.
+Michelle Highman, chief executive of The Money Charity, says that while in theory, BNPL models like Klarna’s give consumers “greater freedom and choice in their purchasing power”, there is a risk that people could be taking on “unsustainable financial commitments”.
 “With providers beginning to offer further new options, our concern remains that those using the products fully understand what they are and just as importantly what they are not, and crucially how they are protected if things go wrong,” Highman says.

 “The new card could be a useful tool for some, but it isn’t a credit card and doesn’t come with the protections of a credit card and it’s vital consumers understand this,” she adds.
 “We call on all BNPL providers to continue engaging positively with the process of bringing the market under proper regulation as soon as possible, as well as for them to take greater strides in the clarity and transparency of how their products are presented to consumers."

-In a statement to the Independent, a Klarna spokesperson commented: “Last year consumers saved over £100m in interest by using Buy Now Pay later instead of high-cost credit cards.
-We launched Klarna Card to extend those savings to consumers who wish to shop at retailers which have not yet partnered with Klarna – be that online or in store.
+In a statement to The Independent, a Klarna spokesperson commented: “Last year consumers saved over £100m in interest by using BNPL instead of high-cost credit cards.
+We launched Klarna card to extend those savings to consumers who wish to shop at retailers which have not yet partnered with Klarna – be that online or in store.

-“Unlike a credit card, we never charge interest or late fees on our Buy Now Pay Later products, so consumers only ever owe the cost of their original purchase.
+“Unlike a credit card, we never charge interest or late fees on our BNPL products, so consumers only ever owe the cost of their original purchase.
 We re-evaluate the amount consumers can spend on a daily basis, and we freeze the card as soon as a payment is late, to stop consumers from getting further into debt.
 These controls don’t exist on traditional credit cards because if everyone paid off their credit card bill on time, the lenders would go out of business.”

 One concern around Klarna’s payment model, highlighted by Howard, is how easy it was for her to get approved, despite her poor financial history.
 “My credit score was atrocious, and Klarna still gave me credit,” she says, adding that her score was “definitely in the red” and in the 200s figure.
 While Howard began using Klarna after having educated herself about her finances, she worries that others may fall into similar debt as she did at a young age.
 “There needs to be more education.
 When you sign up for it, you click through the terms and conditions, and you don’t look at them properly.
 For someone with a poor credit history, it could give them an unrealistic idea of what they can afford.”